eclipse-openj9/openj9-docs/docs/vgclog.md

 **`<gc-end>`**

 The `<gc-end>` XML element logs the end of the final increment of the global cycle.
-The `<mem>` and `<mem-info>` child XML elements show that after the increment has run, the heap contains 60% free memory.
+The `<mem>` and `<mem-info>` child XML elements show that after the increment runs, the heap contains 60% free memory.
 This free memory is split between the following areas of the heap:

-- the nursery area remains unchanged, with 87% of it’s total memory available as free memory.
+- the nursery area remains unchanged, with 87% of its total memory available as free memory.
 The free memory is only available in the allocate space of the nursery area.
 The survivor space has no free memory.
-- the tenure area, now has 51% of it’s total memory available as free memory.
-The memory is split between the small object allocation space, which has 48% of it’s space available as free memory, and the large object allocation space, which is all available memory.
+- the tenure area, now has 51% of its total memory available as free memory.
+The memory is split between the small object allocation space, which has 48% of its space available as free memory, and the large object allocation space, which is all available memory.

  ```
 <gc-end id="12387" type="global" contextid="12364" durationms="24.220" usertimems="86.465" systemtimems="0.000" stalltimems="2.846" timestamp="2020-10-18T13:35:44.618" activeThreads="4">